 Although they are called to be of service and they fulfill the calling, they also experience and react to our emotions.
 And they do feel pain.
 They were hurting from the hostility and absorbing human hurts.
 We owe them a lot.
 And it helps them when we show our gratitude.￼

-At another visit, GOM expressed his thanks that more people are learning to talk with trees.
+At the next visit, GOM expressed his thanks that more people are learning to talk with trees.
 He told me I could also convey his thanks to a FB group called Tree Lovers, Whisperers and BioBalancers.
 That group advocates collective efforts to awaken humanity to love for trees and Nature.